 4. Conduct formal reviews in compliance with internal controls or industry regulations with built-in reporting.

-In the case of proving compliance with a set of rules and regulations you need to show your requirements, their traceable connections to test plans, and verification that all test have passed.
-Using a requirements management tool that has built-in formal reviews and reporting for auditors makes this process less cumbersome and more reliable.
+In the case of proving compliance with a set of rules and regulations, you need to show your requirements, their traceable connections to test plans, and verification that all test have passed.
+Using a requirements management solution that has built-in formal reviews and reporting for auditors makes this process less cumbersome and more reliable.